 Petaluma, California, Winter of 2005

 I was online, searching for a great name to bum off someone for a new cafe I was opening with a pair of long-time friends.
-The name had to pass through a poultry lens, that seemed obvious, as I envisioned a logo featuring some historic gallo, one befitting a California town with such a long and proud history with White Leghorns and other breeds.
+The name had to pass through a poultry lens, that seemed obvious, as I envisioned a logo featuring some historic gallo, one befitting a California town with such a long and proud history with White Leghorns, among other breeds.

 I stumbled upon a gal who conducted a rooster rehabilitation clinic up in the Sierra foothills who, for a small fee or trade, attempted to save recalcitrant, contrary, perhaps merely ill-timed birds from the chopping block.
 She offered a new lease on life for wayward roosters – kind of a cool alternative to certain death, I thought, for a doomed bird.